sito8943/some-javascript-utils/README.md

 ### sortBy

-_function to sort an array_
+# sortBy

-How to use it?
+How to import it?

 ```
 import { Array } from "some-javascript-utils";